INSaFLU/insaflu_docs/docs/data_analysis.rst

 User-defined parameters
 +++++++++++++++++++++++++

-INSaFLU allows turning ON/OFF specific modules and user-defined configuration of key parameters for reads quality analysis and mapping.
+INSaFLU allows turning ON/OFF specific modules and user-defined configuration of key parameters for reads quality analysis and reference-based mapping.
 Settings can be user-defined for the whole user account (tab “Settings”), for each project (just after project creation) or for individual samples within a project (click in the "Magic wand" icon).

 .. image:: _static/settings_modules.png